scode/docs/docs/source/software/rstquil.rst

 The biggest disadvantage of the form is that it does not allow you to specify the language contained in the block of text - which you may want to do, for example to enable syntax highlighting.
-You may therefor use this form instead (which appears Sphinx specific):
+You may therefor use this form instead (which appears to be Sphinx specific):

 .. code-block:: rst